SvenTiigi/YouTubePlayerKit/README.md

 When submitting an app to the App Store which includes the `YouTubePlayerKit`, please ensure to add a link to the [YouTube API Terms of Services](https://developers.google.com/youtube/terms/api-services-terms-of-service) in the review notes.

 > https://developers.google.com/youtube/terms/api-services-terms-of-service

+## Limitations

+- Audio background playback is not supported as it violates the YouTube Terms of Service.
+- Simultaneous playback of multiple YouTube players is not supported.

 ## Usage